Powershap: A Power-full Shapley Feature Selection Method: Related Work

-The strength of the SHAP algorithm facilitates the development of new feature selection methods using Shapley values.
+Feature selection approaches can be categorized into filter and wrapper methods.
+Filter methods select features by measuring the relevance of the feature using model-agnostic measures, such as statistical tests, information gain, distance, similarity, and consistency to the dependent variable (if available).
+These methods are model-independent as this category of feature selection does not rely on training machine learning models~\cite{jovic_review_2015}, resulting in a fast evaluation.
+However, the disadvantages of filter methods are that they frequently impose assumptions on the data, are limited to a single type of prediction, such as classification or regression, not all methods take inter-correlation between features into account, and often require a cut-off value or hyperparameter tuning~\cite{kumari_filter_2011}.
+Examples of these filter methods are rank, chi² test, f-test, correlation-based feature selection, Markov blanket filter, and Pearson correlation~\cite{jovic_review_2015}. \\ Wrapper methods measure the relevance of features using a specific evaluation procedure through training supervised models.
+Depending on the wrapper technique, models are trained on either subsets of the features or on the complete feature set.
+The trained models are then utilized to select the resulting feature subset, using the aforementioned performance metrics, or by ranking the inferred feature importances.
+In general, wrapper methods tend to provide smaller and more qualitative feature subsets than filter methods, as they take the interaction between the features, and between the model and the features, into account~\cite{colaco_review_2019}.
+A major drawback of wrapper methods is the considerable time complexity associated with the underlying search algorithm, or in the case of feature importance ranking the hyperparameter tuning.
+Examples of wrapper methods are forward, backward, genetic, or rank-based feature importance feature selection.\\ In the interpretable machine learning field, one of the emerging and proven techniques to explain model predictions is SHAP~\cite{NIPS2017_7062}.
+This technique aims at quantifying the impact of features on the output.
+To do so, SHAP uses a game-theory inspired additive feature-attribution method based on Shapley Regression Values~\cite{NIPS2017_7062}.
+This method is model-agnostic and implemented for various models, e.g., linear, kernel-based, deep learning, and tree-based models.
+Although SHAP suffers from shortcomings, such as its TreeExplainer providing non-zero Shapley values to noise features, it is technically strong and very popular~\cite{linardatos_explainable_2020}. \\ The strength of the SHAP algorithm facilitates the development of new feature selection methods using Shapley values.
 A simple implementation would be a rank-based feature selection, which ranks the different features based on their Shapley values on which a rank cut-off value determines the final feature set.
 However, there are more advanced methods available.
 One of these more advanced techniques is borutashap~\cite{eoghan_keany_2020_4247618}.
 Borutashap is based on the Boruta algorithm that makes use of shadow features, i.e. features with randomly shuffled values.
 Boruta is built on the idea that a feature is only useful if it is doing better than the best-performing shuffled feature.
 To do so, Boruta compares the feature importance of the best shadow feature to all other features, selecting only features with larger feature importance than the highest shadow feature importance.
 Statistical interpretation is realized by repeating this algorithm for several iterations, resulting in a binomial distribution which can be used for p-value cut-off selection~\cite{boruta_base}.
 Borutashap improves on the underlying Boruta algorithm by using Shapley values and an optimized version of the shap TreeExplainer~\cite{eoghan_keany_2020_4247618}.
-As such, implementations of Borutashap are limited to tree-based models only.
+As such, implementations of Borutashap are limited to tree-based models only.\\ Another shap-based feature selection method using statistics is shapicant~\cite{calzolari_manuel-calzolarishapicant_2022}.
+This feature selection method is inspired by the permutation-importance method, which first trains a model on the true dataset, and afterward, it shuffles the labels and retrains the model on the shuffled dataset.
+This process is repeated for a set amount of iterations, from which the average feature importances of both models are compared.
+If for a specific feature, the feature importance of the true dataset model is consistently larger than the importance of the shuffled dataset model, that feature is considered informative.
+Using a non-parametric estimation it is possible to assign a p-value to determine a wanted cut-off value~\cite{altmann_permutation_2010}.
+Shapicant improves on this underlying algorithm by using Shapley values.
+Specifically, it uses both the mean of the negative and positive Shapley values instead of Gini importances, which are only positive and frequently used for tree-based model importances.
+Furthermore, shapicant uses out-of-sample feature importances for more accurate estimations and an improved non-parametric estimation formula~\cite{calzolari_manuel-calzolarishapicant_2022}. \\ \textit{Powershap} draws inspiration from the non-parametric estimation of shapicant and the random feature usage in borutashap and improves upon all these state-of-the-art filter and wrapper algorithms resulting in at least comparable performances while being significantly faster.